 The City of Dublin Independence Day Evening Celebration offers accessible restrooms throughout the stadium grounds.

 Lighting and sound effects may be used throughout our Independence Day Parade and Evening Celebration.
-Should you or any member of your party have photosensitivity, seizure disorder, or sensitivity to loud noises, we recommend consulting your physician prior to your visit.
+Should you or any member of your party have a photosensitivity, seizure disorder, or sensitivity to loud noises, we recommend consulting your physician prior to your visit.

 In order to support faster response and better tracking of requests, the City of Dublin uses JustFOIA to collect, respond to and manage public information requests.